One Bad Apple (My Little Pony: Friendship Is Magic): Background

 In October 2012, My Little Pony: Friendship Is Magic head writer Meghan McCarthy announced an episode about bullying, with a "fun and funny [story], and [...] music".
 She further stated it would include exploration on managing bullies and the origin of bullies while not feeling awkward.
 Entertainment Weekly's Hillary Busis believed it related to the zeitgeist.
 While Daniel Alvarez of Unleash the Fanboy considered most of Friendship Is Magic's episodes to have good morals, they were not about "current" issues, a role which "One Bad Apple" fulfilled.

 Broadcast and reception

 The episode aired on November 24, 2012, on The Hub.
 It gained a viewership of 494,000 and triple-digit year-to-year delivery gains in all demographics.
 Prior to its premiere, at Entertainment Weekly, Busis called its musical number catchy.
 Alvarez of Unleash the Fanboy gave "One Bad Apple" four out of five stars, stating "the episode succeeds in its purpose greatly".
 He praised its morals but expressed disappointment in that none of the other Mane 6—Twilight Sparkle, Fluttershy, Rainbow Dash, Pinkie Pie, and Rarity—were involved in resolving the conflict.
+Jamie Kingston of WomenWriteAboutComics praised how the episode dealt with the theme of bullying.